|

 that it could easily supply power to a second deep cycle auxiliary

 battery.
-The easiest way to do that is to come off the positive of
+The easiest way to do that is to come off the positive of the

-the starting battery and go through a solenoid or electrically controlled
+starting battery and go through a solenoid or electrically controlled

 gate that passes power on to a second battery only when the engine's

-running, thereby preventing drain down of the starting battery when
+running, thereby preventing drain down of the starting battery when the

-a solar panel is easy to add for those times when you don't anticipate
+solar panel is easy to add for those times when you don't anticipate

-known as a "stand alone system" or a solar- only charging system.Warning:
+as a "stand alone system" or a solar- only charging system.Warning:

 Some alternators are too wimpy for heavy charging .
-Check their temperature
+Check their

 Regulators